James Patterson

 Lucy Evelyn Farmer was born May 28, 1877.
 The 1911 census shows that Lucy Farmer was living alone in an apartment house at 321 Jarvis Street, Toronto.
 She was aged 35, born May, 1876.
 Lucy worked as a bookkeeper for a Dairy company.
 The Renfrew Mercury of December 25, 1914 reported that Miss Lucy Farmer of Arnprior, daughter of William Farmer of that place, has become the wife of Dr. W. B. Kendall of Gravenhurst.
 The wedding was solemnized by Rev. G. R. MacFaul of Ottawa.
 Lucy later changed the spelling of her name to Lucie.
 Walter Bingham Kendall was born June 18, 1876.
 At the time of the 1901 census, Walter was living with his mother and father, Frank and Amelia Kendall, and a younger brother also named Frank.
 By the time of his marriage to Lucy, Walter Bingham Kendall was a widower.

 Dr. W. B. and Lucie Kendall lived in Gravenhurst Ontario.
 Dr. W. B. Kendall died 1947 and Lucie died 1956 at Arnprior, Ontario.
-Lucie and her husband, Walter Bingham Kendall had a son named Edward and a daughter named Mary Patterson Kendall, born in Toronto in 1918.
+Lucie and her husband, Walter Bingham Kendall had a son named Edward Bingham Kendall, and a daughter named Mary Patterson Kendall, born in Toronto in 1918.
 In 1945, Mary became the wife of Keith Wilmer Percival who was born 1922.
 Keith had obtained his MBA from Columbia University in the USA and he met Mary in New York where she was a window designer for Lord & Taylor.
 Keith and Mary Kendall Percival lived in British Guiana, England and Canada throughout their lives.
 Mary Kendall Percival is known as a gifted artist, having sketched and painted on every continent.
 Four daughters were born to Mary and Keith Percival; Karyn, Heather, Sandra Lynn and Cynthia Dawn.

 Grace Farmer